Muhendo/Inventory-management-system/README.md

 ![Databrick project with Snowflake](sreeshots/Screenshot7.png)

-2.Then you can do the crud on (CRM)(Customer Relotionship Management)
+Then you can do the crud on (CRM)(Customer Relotionship Management)

 ![Databrick project with Snowflake](sreeshots/Screenshot5.png)